xinyuhou19980831/dbc6223/README.md

 The system currently supports the following features:

-1. **Summarizing PDFs**: Extracts methodologies and key insights from research documents.
+1. **Summarizing Offline PDFs**: Automatically summarizes the methodologies and key insights from research documents.
-2. **Finding Relevant Documents**: Identifies the most relevant paper to a user-specified topic.
+2. **Finding Relevant Documents**: Locates the document most relevant to a user-specified topic.
-3. **Document Comparison**: Compares multiple documents and ranks them based on relevance to a topic.
+3. **Documents Comparison**: Compares multiple documents and ranks them based on similarity scores related to the indicated topic.
+4. **Topic Extraction**: Searches for papers that are relevant to indicated topics online.
+5. **Document Clustering and Literature Review**: Groups similar documents together based on their content, enabling easier navigation, analysis and review.

 ### Example